Usearus/foli-2023/README.md

 ## Done

+- Add 'Position Details' sheet for each position
+- add templates
 - Get 'Position Details' sheet to hide from sidebar
 - Edit Preferences Modal content to match content pre-filled.
 - Get "remote" checkbox value to push to new Job records.